FrancescoMagliocco/vim-uctags/README.md

 Syn Files are created with the [:CreateSynFiles][createsynfiles] command.
-When executing `:CreateSynFiles`, a Syn File will be created for every file in the tags file has a language homogeneous to the language of the [source file][src-files] which `:CreateSynFils` was issued from.
+When executing `:CreateSynFiles`, a Syn File will be created for every file in the tags file that is a language homogeneous to the language of the [source file][src-files] which `:CreateSynFils` was issued from.

 #### Example
 The source file *foobar.c* is where `:CreateSynFiles` was issued from (*issued*
 meaning: That is where the user executed the `:CreateSynFiles` command).
-All files in the tag file that languages homogeneous to the language of `C`, will have Syn Files generated for them; this includes the language `C++` as there isn't *much* distinction between the two, and in some cases are interchangeable.
+All files in the tag file with languages homogeneous to the language of `C`, will have Syn Files generated for them; this includes the language `C++` as there isn't *much* distinction between the two, and in some cases are interchangeable.
 The same goes for when `C++` is the language of the source file where